 - Bake in a preheated oven at 350ºF (175ºC) for 15 minutes or until golden brown, at middle rack with fan off.
 Remove from the oven and leave to cool completely on a rack.

 - Melt chocolate in a bowl, in a microwave or using bain marie method.
-Take 2-3 tbsp and place in a piping bag.
+Take 2-3 tablespoon and place in a piping bag.
 Dip the bottom of the macaroons in the chocolate in the bowl and place them on a tray with parchment paper.
 Drizzle the top with more chocolate from the piping bag.

 - Leave for it to set (if you can wait that long) and enjoy!